jesschou2018/learning_quick_guides/README.md

-# learning_quick_guides
+#  Learning and Quick guides
-Just a place to easily access all the basic quick guides and cheat cheats I create
+Just a place to easily access all the basic quick guides and cheat cheats I create.
+Constantly evolving - currently just dumping the powerpoints.